Tom Hicks: Politics

+Hicks, with the help of then-Gov. George W. Bush, helped create the University of Texas Investment Management Company (UTIMCO) to manage the Permanent University Fund.
+Almost a third of the $1.7 billion private equities portfolio UTIMCO invested between 1995 and 1998 was with firms personally or politically connected to then-UT Regent Tom Hicks or then-Gov. George W. Bush.

 Sports

-Hicks moved from the business pages to the sports section in December 1995 when he bought the National Hockey League Dallas Stars for $82 million.

 Dallas Stars

-Hicks contracted to purchase the National Hockey League (NHL) franchise from Norman Green in December 1995.
+In December 1995, Hicks bought the Dallas Stars of the National Hockey League (NHL) for $82 million.
 During his tenure as owner of the club, Hicks was the Stars' Chairman of the Board and the club's representative on the NHL Board of Governors.
 Hicks played an instrumental role in the development and planning of American Airlines Center.
-Under his ownership, the Stars won seven division titles, two Western Conference crowns, two Presidents' Trophies (as the team with the best regular season record), two consecutive trips to the Stanley Cup Finals and the 1999 Stanley Cup championship.
-In April 2010, Hicks' company defaulted on $525 million in bank loans backed by the Stars and a 50% interest in the American Airlines Center.
+Under his ownership, the Stars won seven division titles, two Western Conference crowns, two Presidents' Trophies (as the team with the best regular season record), two consecutive trips to the Stanley Cup Final and the 1999 Stanley Cup championship.
+In April 2010, Hicks's company defaulted on $525 million in bank loans backed by the Stars and a 50% interest in the American Airlines Center.

 On September 13, 2011, lenders voted to agree to have the Stars file for bankruptcy and sold at auction.

-On November 22, 2011, a bankruptcy court judge approved a bid by Vancouver businessman and Kamloops Blazers owner Tom Gaglardi to buy the team for $240 million.
+On November 22, a bankruptcy court judge approved a bid by Vancouver businessman and Kamloops Blazers owner Tom Gaglardi to buy the team for $240 million.